Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_swapper_notify_confetti                 0       // Whether to throw confetti when a Swapper is a killed ttt_swapper_killer_health                   100     // What amount of health to give the person who killed the Swapper.
 Set to "0" to kill them ttt_swa_credits_starting                    0       // The number of credits a Swapper should start with

+// Clown
+ttt_clown_damage_bonus                      0       // Damage bonus that the clown has after being triggered (e.g. 0.5 = 50% more damage)

+// Beggar
+ttt_reveal_beggar_change                    1       // Whether the beggar is revealed to you when they join your team or not

+// Bodysnatcher
+ttt_bodysnatcher_destroy_body               0       // Whether the bodysnatching device destroys the body it is used on or not ttt_bodysnatcher_show_role                  1       // Whether the bodysnatching device shows the role of the corpse it is used on or not

 // ----------------------------------------